Requirements to work on a cruise ship

 • Types of chemicals react with what kind of fire

-The practice part of this module involves how to identify and use breathing apparatus, how to use a fire blanket, how to properly handle and put out a live fire using the correct fire extinguisher.
+The practice part of this module involves how to identify and use breathing apparatus, how to use a fire blanket, and how to properly handle and put out a live fire using the correct fire extinguisher.

-First Aid and CPR
+First Aid and CPR Certification

 CPR - Requirements to Work on a Cruise Ship